QuartzIsNuggets/ETHLondon2024/README.md

 2. Using a software provided by the framework, data needed to enforce the route is derived from the exact route.
-3. The route issuer issues a contract on the Trajectory Enforcer, pre-paying for however much the end service would like, the expected gas usage and the Trajectory Oracle.
-It includes how much the collateral is expected to be.
+3. The route issuer issues a contract on the Trajectory Enforcer, pre-paying for however much the end service would like and the expected gas usage.
+The contract holds how much the collateral is expected to be.
-4. Using the external service, a route filler is selected/elected/etc. It activates the contract instance by paying a collateral, which includes an upper bound of gas fees and payment of the Trajectory Oracle.
+4. Using the external service, a route filler is selected/elected/etc. It activates the contract instance by paying a collateral to cover an upper bound of gas fees.
+5. A software provided by the framework observes the advancement of the contract.

 ### Honest contract filling

-5. The route filler sends the expected updates to the contract at the expected times.
+6. The route filler sends the expected updates to the contract at the expected times.
-6. The contract detects the arrival.
-It pays the Trajectory Oracle, and moves the rest to the filler's address - paying for the filling and the gas.
+7. The contract detects the arrival.
+It pays for the filling and the gas to the filler's address.
-7. The contract entry is now deleted from the Trajectory Enforcer.
+8. The contract entry is now deleted from the Trajectory Enforcer.
-8. The Trajectory Oracle observes the deletion and informs the end service.

 ### Dishonest contract fillings

 ##### Updating the contract with bad positions

-5. The route filler gets off-road too much or doesn't move.
+6. The route filler gets off-road too much or doesn't move.
-6. The contract detects the issue, and sets itself in alert mode.
+7. The contract detects the issue, and sets itself in alert mode.
 It is locked.
-7. The Trajectory Oracle observes the issue and informs the end service.
+8. The software run by the issuer informs the end service.
-8. The end service has control over the contract and arbitrates.
+9. The end service has control over the contract and arbitrates.

 ##### Not updating the contract

-5. The route filler fails to send updates on time.
+6. The route filler fails to send updates on time.
-6. The Trajectory Oracle detects the issue.
+7. The software run by the issuer detects the issue.
 It informs the end service and locks the contract.
-7. The end service has control over the contract and arbitrates.
+8. The end service has control over the contract and arbitrates.